sheldonucr/ucr-eecs168-lab/lab1/README.md

+## Lab1

+### Objective

+Lab 1 is to learn how to design your circuit, generate netlist, and simulate given netlist for your layout design in lab 2.
+You will learn three IC design tools (Custom Designer, Waveform View, HSPICE) in this lab and the followings are expected to be delivered in your lab report.

+### Deliverables for your lab report.

+* Name, SID, Session(021,022,023), ENGR ID, UCR NetID.

+* Summary of what you learned thru this lab (One paragraph)

+* An inverter schematic view as seen in Fig 13.

+* An inverter symbol view as seen in Fig 15.

+* A test-bench for your inverter design as seen in Fig 18.

+* A transient analysis waveform as seen in Fig. 28.

+* A DC Sweep analysis waveform as seen in Fig 29.

+* A delay measurement of VOUT and VIN at 50% to 50% annotated waveform as seen in Fig 33.

+* A rise AND fall measurement at 90% and 10% for VOUT annotated waveform as seen in Fig 35.

+* An average current measurement annotated waveform as seen in Fig. 37.

+* A frequency measurement for VOUT annotated waveform as seen in Fig. 39.

+* Some of the issues if you have (One paragraph)

+### What to submit

+* Lab report (PDF format)

+file name should be following

+`lab1-[My UCR NET ID].pdf`

+for example, my UCR Net ID is `tkim049`, so filename should be

+`lab1-tkim049.pdf`

+* Tar and Zip your design folder you made

+`cd ~/eecs168` or you made

+`tar -cvzf lab1-[My UCR NET ID].tgz ./`

+for example, my ucr Net ID is `tkim049`, so do like following

+`tar -cvzf lab1-tkim049.tgz ./`

+* You need to submit two files (*.pdf, *.tgz) in iLearn

+* To download your tgz file from the server, first you need to connect to the ENGR VPN (if you are using the computer in WCH labs, you can skip this step).
+Please refer [here](http://systems.engr.ucr.edu/vpn/vpn.html) for using VPN.
+Then refer [here](http://systems.engr.ucr.edu/help/remoteaccess.html#fatzdds) for file access.
+Please remember to use your ENGR ID to login in.

+### Lab Report Due

+* One week.

+* eecs168-021, 023: by 11:59pm on 1/21
+* eecs168-022: by 11:59pm on 1/22

 # Lab/Tutorial 1

 In this tutorial, some contexts use Synopsys tutorials from Vazgen Melikyan (Synopsys) and Hamid Nahmoodi (SFSU).
 All the tools and PDK are given thru Synopsys University Program.